A Brief History of the Christian Restoration Association

 In the 1960's, Pearl Willis covered the country training elders and deacons with his Elders and Deacons Clinic, and helping preachers through the Advanced Ministers Seminars.
 Complete figures were not kept, but over 6,000 men were trained the first year of these clinics.

 Another part of leadership training has been through the Christian Bible Institute of the CRA.
 In 1966, the CRA assumed the oversight of the CBI, which was a correspondence school for men and women desiring to further their training in Christian work, but unable to attend a Bible college full-time.
 Trustee Milton Dills directed the program until 1978.
 Norval Campbell was in charge of the CBI from 1979 to 1996.
-Paul Pratt served with CBI from 1996 to2002.
-Ron Henderson has been the director/professor since May of 2002.
+Paul Pratt served with CBI from 1996 to 2002.
+Ron Henderson served from 2002 to 2012 followed by Jim Nichols from 2012 to 2016.
+In 2016, Harold Ornodorff joined the staff of the CRA and now serves as the current CBI Director.

 In the 1950's, director Robert E. Elmore was sued for libel by Disciples of Christ leadership.
 This trial made a national issue of the liberalism of the Disciples of Christ leadership.
 Elmore and the CRA won this important case.